 You also benefit from a series of masterclasses conducted by invited industry professionals which focus on the craft of filmmaking: developing your technical understanding of cinematography, directing and editing/postproduction.

 These also introduce you to potential employment routes and industry career pathways, from setting up your own production company, to identifying and tapping into distribution networks and preparing and marketing your completed films.

-We are ranked 3rd in the UK for film studies (Dance, Drama and Cinematics, Times Good University Guide 2018), and three-quarters of our research is rated ‘world-leading’ or ‘internationally excellent’ (REF 2014).
+We are ranked 3rd in the UK for film studies (Dance, Drama and Cinematics, Times Good University Guide 2018).

 This course is also available on a part-time basis.

 Our intensive modules are taught in small groups by expert academic film specialists and professional filmmakers .